Feature #4839

 The problem is the C# .NET code does not have its own CollectionFinder as in the Java product

-Updated by Emanuel Wlaschitz about 2 months ago
+Updated by Emanuel Wlaschitz over 3 years ago

 Thanks for logging this!